stassemenyuk/tic-tac-toe/README.md

 ## Description

 This is a simple game known as "Tic-tac-toe".
+You can try it on stassemenyuk.github.io/tic-tac-toe/